ethereum/remix-project/docs/tutorial_debug.md

 ```

 For the purpose of this tutorial, we will run the `JavaScript VM`
-(that's the default mode when you don't use Remix with Mist or
+(that's the default mode when you don't use Remix with Metamask).
-Metamask).
 This simulates a custom blockchain.
-You could do the same
-using a proper backend node.
+You could do the same using a proper backend node.

 Now, let's deploy the contract: